What is ERP?

 Benefits of ERP

-What makes ERP such a business changer is that everything can be managed from a central console, eliminating the need to jump between different tools to manage everything.
+What makes ERP such a game-changer is that everything can be managed from a central console, eliminating the need to jump between different tools to manage different tasks.

 This also allows collaboration between departments, permitting staff to access the areas they need to carry out their jobs, with the entire business working towards the same goals with minimal intervention required from the IT department.